2019 AccessTufts Information

 Vendor Contact Information:

-Fidelity Investments Beneficiary Designation Form
+Fidelity Investments Beneficiary Designation Form - can be found online

 Tufts University sponsor plan number for Fidelity is 86801Please click here for details regarding the Fidelity Fee Structuring